darellanodev/gif-tower-defense/README.md

 - [ ] Upload the build web version into my portfolio to allow play in web browser
 - [ ] Put the start tile and the end tile on top of the enemies

+- [ ] Tint freezed enemies with a white color and show ice particles
 - [ ] Test other maps with different end tiles positions to implement (with tests) the remaining endings
 - [ ] Extract variables and functions from main.ts to Game class
 - [ ] Menu to allow the user to select a desired level to play.
 Replace old player names for other names